What is Adsumudi? faq drop down arrow

 Adsumudi can be played by kids and adults of all ages.

-Cards have a star ranking at top indicating general difficulty level, where 1 star is the easiest and 3 stars is the hardest.
+In each game, all cards have a star ranking at top indicating general difficulty level, where 1 star is the easiest and 3 stars is the hardest.
 So you can split up the deck for players of different abilities.
 In addition, each card has multiple math challenges ranging from easy to monstrously hard, so there’s something for everyone.

 Adsumudi is the perfect complement to math worksheets and flashcards.
 We’ve been told it’s a monstrously fun way to master the “Operations and Algebraic Thinking” objectives from the Common Core State Standards.